 As I did the in horse world, where I worked with Olympic team members and trainers, I have been lucky to learn from some of the best agility trainers in the country.
 I enjoy passing this knowledge on to others and nothing gives me a bigger thrill than seeing a pupil achieve no matter how great or small that victory is.

-Fiona is Agility 1st Qualified and is working towards the Agility 1st XL qualification
+Fiona is Agility 1st Qualified and is working towards the Agility 1st Coaching qualification